mpkelly/react-with-i18n/README.md

 ## Dynamically loading bundles / React Suspense

 There is no need to load each language into memory.
-Instead you can just use dynamic imports to fetch only the bundles you need.
+Instead, you can just use dynamic imports to fetch only the bundles you need.
 Here's how you can do it.

 ```typescript jsx